VexizzPhatatic79/tyy/README.md

     return closestPlayer
 end

--- Function to throw the Bomb at the closest player local function boomThrow()
+-- Function to "throw" the Bomb to the closest player local function throwBoom()
-    if isThrowEnabled and hasBomb then
+    if hasBomb then
         local closestPlayer = getClosestPlayer()
-        if closestPlayer and closestPlayer.Character and closestPlayer.Character:FindFirstChild("HumanoidRootPart") then -- Save the current position before throwing originalPosition = humanoidRootPart.CFrame -- Save the player's current position before throwing
+        if closestPlayer and closestPlayer.Character and closestPlayer.Character:FindFirstChild("HumanoidRootPart") then -- Move the bomb object to the closest player's position local bomb = character:FindFirstChild("Bomb") or player.Backpack:FindFirstChild("Bomb")
+            if bomb then

-            -- Move to closest player's position and throw humanoidRootPart.CFrame = CFrame.new(closestPlayer.Character.HumanoidRootPart.Position + Vector3.new(0, 3, 0))
+                -- Move Bomb to the closest player bomb.Parent = closestPlayer.Character

-            -- Adjust the actual throwing logic here local throwEvent = game.ReplicatedStorage:FindFirstChild("ThrowEvent") -- Make sure the event is correct if throwEvent then
-                throwEvent:FireServer(closestPlayer.Character) -- Fire the event towards the closest player end

-            wait(0.5) -- Small delay after the throw humanoidRootPart.CFrame = originalPosition -- Return to original position
+                bomb.CFrame = closestPlayer.Character.HumanoidRootPart.CFrame

+                -- Update the hasBomb flag
+                hasBomb = false
+                throwButton.Visible = false -- Hide throw button since bomb is thrown bombAlert.Visible = false -- Hide the bomb alert as bomb is no longer with the player end
         end
     end
 end

--- Enable Button functionality enableButton.MouseButton1Click:Connect(function()
-    isThrowEnabled = true
-    enableButton.Visible = false
-    disableButton.Visible = true
+-- Detect when Bomb is added to your backpack or character player.Backpack.ChildAdded:Connect(function(child)
+    if child.Name == "Bomb" then
+        hasBomb = true -- Set the flag to true when Bomb is received throwButton.Visible = true -- Show the throw button bombAlert.Text = "ဗုံးရပီ!" -- Show bomb alert message
-    throwButton.Visible = true
+        bombAlert.Visible = true -- Show the alert
+    end
 end)

--- Disable Button functionality disableButton.MouseButton1Click:Connect(function()
-    isThrowEnabled = false
+character.ChildAdded:Connect(function(child)
+    if child.Name == "Bomb" then
+        hasBomb = true -- Set the flag to true when Bomb is received throwButton.Visible = true -- Show the throw button bombAlert.Text = "ဗုံးရပီ!" -- Show bomb alert message
-    enableButton.Visible = true
+        bombAlert.Visible = true -- Show the alert
-    disableButton.Visible = false
-    throwButton.Visible = false
+    end
 end)

+-- Detect when Bomb is removed from your backpack or character player.Backpack.ChildRemoved:Connect(function(child)
+    if child.Name == "Bomb" then
+        hasBomb = false -- Set the flag to false when Bomb is removed throwButton.Visible = false -- Hide the throw button bombAlert.Visible = false -- Hide the alert when bomb is removed end end)

+character.ChildRemoved:Connect(function(child)
+    if child.Name == "Bomb" then
+        hasBomb = false -- Set the flag to false when Bomb is removed throwButton.Visible = false -- Hide the throw button bombAlert.Visible = false -- Hide the alert when bomb is removed end end)

 -- Throw Button functionality
 throwButton.MouseButton1Click:Connect(function()
-    if isThrowEnabled then
+    if hasBomb then
-        boomThrow() -- Call the throw function when the button is clicked end end)
+        throwBoom() -- Call the function to throw the bomb end end)

--- Function to detect Bomb being added to player's inventory player.Backpack.ChildAdded:Connect(function(child)
-    if child.Name == "Bomb" then -- Change "Bomb" to the actual name of the Bomb Object hasBomb = true -- Set the flag to true when Bomb is received alertButton.Text = "ဗုံးရနေပါပြီ!" -- Show alert message alertButton.Visible = true -- Show the alert button end end)

--- Function to detect Bomb being removed from player's inventory player.Backpack.ChildRemoved:Connect(function(child)
-    if child.Name == "Bomb" then -- Change "Bomb" to the actual name of the Bomb Object hasBomb = false -- Set the flag to false when Bomb is removed alertButton.Visible = false -- Hide the alert if Bomb is removed end end)